ory/kratos/docs/versioned_docs/version-v0.5/guides/docker.md

 In order to make the provided Docker images as useful as possible they can be configured through a set of supported Environment variables.
-In addition the default configuration directoy can be bound to a directory of choice to make it simple to pass in your own configuration files.
+In addition the default configuration directory can be bound to a directory of choice to make it simple to pass in your own configuration files.

 ### Environment Variables